infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/LeadSourcesApi.md

 <a id="createleadsourceusingpost"></a>
 # **CreateLeadSourceUsingPOST**
-> LeadSource CreateLeadSourceUsingPOST (CreateLeadSourceRequest? leadsource = null)
+> LeadSource CreateLeadSourceUsingPOST (CreateLeadSourceRequest? createLeadSourceRequest = null)

 Create a Lead Source